-There are a million ways to create and decorate pumpkins out there and here is yet another idea for you to add to that list with these marble painted pumpkins created through paint dumping!
+There are a million ways to create and decorate pumpkins out there, and here is yet another idea for you to add to that list with these marble painted pumpkins created through paint dumping!

 When you live in a tropical climate, Fall kinda gets skipped for us most years, but that doesn’t mean we can’t decorate for it!
 I’m not someone who personally loves the traditional Fall colors like brown or orange, but if I can rainbowize it (yes that’s a word) then I can get on board with anything!

-If you’re looking for some other pumpkin ideas check out last years Paper Pumpkin Decor and Velvet Pumpkin Project!
+If you’re looking for some other pumpkin ideas check out last year’s Paper Pumpkin Decor and Velvet Pumpkin Project!

-How to Make Paint Dump Pumpkins
+How to Make Marble Painted Pumpkins with Paint dumping

 Let’s visit the supply list first, then I am going to go through some important bullet points to make sure your marble painted pumpkins are a success!